List of Family Matters characters: Recurring characters

 Myrtle Urkel was introduced in season two's "Cousin Urkel" as Steve's rich Southern belle cousin whose love for Eddie mirrors that of Steve's for Laura.
 However, unlike Steve, she never respected Eddie's personal space and kept forcing herself on him much to his extreme horror.
 Myrtle and Greta McClure became quick adversaries the moment they met in the episode "She's Back" from season seven.
 In season 9's "Don't Make Me Over", Myrtle gets a makeover with Laura and Maxine's help.
 However upon realizing that Eddie loves Greta, she relinquishes her love for him and decides to set her sights on other men.
 When Eddie tries to get her to stay regardless as his life would be boring without her mixing it up by reaffirming her love for him, Myrtle refuses and leaves.
+Like Stefan Urquelle, Myrtle was conceived as a way to give Jaleel White material to play where he wouldn't have to do the standard Steve Urkel voice.
+Myrtle also allowed the show to play up lovestruck/comedic stalker aspects that became a non-factor in the show when Steve began dating Myra Monkhouse and became (somewhat) more normal.